makrai/notes/jackendoff90-sem-struct.md

 * more productive lexical processes
   * can be expressed in terms of manipulations on the indices in the verb's LCS
-  * e.g. passive participles from verbs
+  * eg passive participles from verbs
     * delete i, the index that marks the external argument
     * "logical subject" becomes an implicit argument